A shared vision for a fairer food system

 “We want to support that next generation,” he says.
 “Because eventually these young farmers will expand, and they’ll be the ones who’ll be our big suppliers in the future.

 “If food retailers just play price, all you’re going to do is reduce the number of farmers that can survive.
 We’re all about the opposite – we need more farmers, and we need young farmers coming through.
 There’s got to be a pathway, or else suddenly there’s only two or three big farms producing a few types of food and that’s it.
 And that lack of diversity means there’ll be a lack of product.
-We want people growing wonderful, interesting things, and young farmers are often the ones who experiment and bring in the new stuff.”
+We want people growing wonderful, interesting things.”

 The way forward

-Pekin believes that systems like Food Connect and the Food Connect Shed are the right way forward for the future of food, not just here in Australia, but around the world.
+Pekin believes that systems like Food Connect and CERES Fair Food are the right way forward for the future of food.
+Not just here in Australia, but around the world.

 “We haven’t got any choice, really,” he says.
 “The cracks are starting to appear in the globalised food system.
-When you look at climate change, and those impacts coming down the road, investors we’re talking to are starting to see that Coles and Woolies are going to be stranded assets, because that global food system isn’t going to be able to supply them.
+When you look at climate change, and those impacts coming down the road, investors we’re talking to are starting to see that Coles and Woolies are going to be stranded assets.
+That global food system isn’t going to be able to supply them.

-“We want to divorce ourselves from market forces, so we’re not competing in a market system based on supply and demand, because that’s a ridiculous concept.
-The failure in the food system is that food is treated like a commodity, whereas we see it as a human right.”
+“We want to divorce ourselves from market forces, so we’re not competing in a market system based on supply and demand.
+Because that’s a ridiculous concept.
+The failure in the food system is that food is treated like a commodity.
+We see it as a human right.”